Complete Guide to SoLoMo Marketing for Hostels

 Essentially, it's a discovery tool that levergaes social.

 Nowadays, there are several popular SoLoMo apps for iPhone, Android, Blackberry, Windows Mobile, etc. like Foursquare, Facebook Nearby (inside the Facebook mobile app) and others that backpackers use to take advantage of these new technologies.

 In this post we're going to show you how travelers use one of these apps (Foursquare), and how you can sign up to take hold of your listings (on Foursquare).

 To begin with, you're probably already listed on all these apps!
 Better to know where your hostel appears and take hold of your presence.
-But Tim, are these apps really worth it?
+You might be asking: "But are these apps really worth it?"
 Hm, great question, just take a look at these stats:

-Every minute, there are 2,000 Foursquare check-ins.
-Source: Social Jumpstart
+- Every minute, there are 2,000 Foursquare check-ins.
+(2012) Source: Social Jumpstart

-Foursquare has had 3 billion check-ins and has 300 million users.
+- Foursquare has had 3 billion check-ins and has 300 million users.
 Source: Foursquare Blog

 So, I guess the answer to your question is YES.

 - Foursquare (3 billion check-ins, more than 30 million users, cited above) Checkout this cool map of all check-ins in the last three months!
 500M Check-ins